Mueller-Nico/Demo.AspNetCore.Htmx/README.md

 # Demo ASP.NET Core with Htmx

+**In my opinion, using htmx is by far the easiest method to transform ASP.NET Core applications or parts of them into Single Page Apps (SPAs).**

-The project is an example of using ASP.NET Core MVC with [HTMX](https://htmx.org).
+The project is an example of using ASP.NET Core MVC with [htmx](https://htmx.org).
-You can look at each commit from the beginning to see how HTMX was integrated.
+You can look at each commit from the beginning to see how htmx was integrated.
-The focus in this project is on HTMX, not CSS.
+The focus in this project is on htmx, not CSS.
 I used the original ASP.NET Core MVC template as a starting point and the *New Scaffolded Item* dialog in Visual Studio to create controllers and views.
 During the htmx integration, I only made minor design changes that I needed.

 ---

-The HTMX approach differs from spa frameworks such as Vue.js, where the client-side application uses JavaScript to request information from the server and receive it usually in a JSON format.
+The **htmx** approach differs from spa frameworks such as Vue.js, where the client-side application uses JavaScript to request information from the server and receive it usually in a JSON format.
-With HTMX the Server returns HTML.
+With htmx the Server returns HTML.

 **A typical process looks like this.**
 The user clicks on an element on an HTML page, which triggers a request to the server.
 After receiving the request, the server performs its operations and responds with an HTML fragment, typically a 'Partial View'.
-When HTMX gets the response, it inserts the html into the page.
+When htmx gets the response, it inserts the html into the page.
 This [replaces or expands](https://htmx.org/attributes/hx-swap/) an element.
 However, the received Html can also be [split and inserted](https://htmx.org/extensions/multi-swap/) in different places of the page.

 **JSON**
 It is also possible to insert json into the page by using html [templates](https://htmx.org/extensions/client-side-templates/).

 ---

-HTMX is easy to learn.
+Htmx is easy to learn.
 If something doesn't work as expected, it's easy to debug.
 The library has just about 3300 lines, including comments and blank lines.